SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

     * Challenged the patriarchy and improved the role of woman
     * Discouraged child marriages and encouraged remarrying of widowns
 * Intended all of his social reform to support his object of _sulh-i-kul_ => universal harmony.
 (Not a fan of _raison d'etat, I see_)

+* The Porchuguese
+    * Acted as middlemen between Veni